 How to Get There and Around

 When in Belgium, quick city breaks are easy to squeeze in.
 Not only because of the country’s moderate size but mainly due to its excellent system of public transportation.
-There are trains going crisscross country almost by the minute and the tickets are reasonably priced.
+There are trains going crisscross country.
+Also the tickets are very reasonably priced.
 You can get practically everywhere for about 10 €uros.

 If you are a small group or want to travel more, there even is a ticket of ten that costs only 83 €uro.
 You can use those ten trips any way you like.
 You can either take ten trips by yourself or split them amongst your group.
 All you have to do is filling the date and destination in the respective fields and you are good to go.